Andi Oliver

-Andrea Oliver (born 26 May 1963) is a British chef, television and radio broadcaster, and former singer.
-She is best known for her appearances on the BBC TV cooking show Great British Menu.
-She is the author of the book The Pepperpot Diaries: Stories From My Caribbean Table, published in 2023.
+Andrea Oliver (born 26 May 1963) is a British chef, television and radio broadcaster, and singer.
+She is notable for her appearances on the BBC TV cooking show Great British Menu.

 Early life

-Oliver was born in London to Antiguan parents and brought up in Bury St Edmunds, Suffolk, from the age of 10.
-Her father served in the Royal Air Force and was based at RAF Honington, and her mother taught at a primary school in the town.
+Oliver was born born 26 May 1963, in Paddington, London to Antiguan parents, spent a few years in Kent and Cyprus and was brought up in Bury St Edmunds, Suffolk, from the age of 10.
+Her father served in the Royal Air Force and was based at RAF Honington; her mother taught at a primary school in the town.

 Early career

 Oliver is a former member of the band Rip Rig + Panic who appeared in an episode of Series 1 of The Young Ones.
-She used to co-host the Channel 4 television show Baadasss TV alongside Ice-T, and frequently appears on the BBC World Service and the BBC's annual coverage of the Glastonbury Festival.
+She used to co-host alongside Ice-T, the Channel 4 television show Baadasss TV, and for a time worked at BBC Radio London.
+She has also participated in the BBC's coverage of the Glastonbury Festival.

 For four years she ran a successful ephemeral restaurant, The Moveable Feast.
 After being creative director of The Birdcage pub on London's Colombia Road, she launched her own restaurant at The Jackdaw and Star, a renovated pub in the heart of Homerton.
 She opened her award-winning restaurant, Andi's, in 2016, and in 2020 created her newest food project entitled Wadadli Kitchen.

+She is best known for her appearances on the BBC TV cooking show Great British Menu.
+She is the author of the book The Pepperpot Diaries: Stories From My Caribbean Table, published in 2023.